alsiola/form-and-function/README.md

 established. redux-form is great at what it does, but depends upon you using a particular state-management solution.
 I wanted to create a state-management agnostic library (using simple component state by default) that provides similar convenience and ease of use.
 Additionally, internationalization is supported from the outset.

+## Examples

+There are several examples in the `demo` folder of this repository.
+If anything is unclear then raise an issue, or tweet me @bigalreturns

 ## Installation